depsterr/asm-stdlib/documentation/README.md

 ## For contributors

-### Things to consider

 You're more than welcome to contribute!
-Here are some things to consider:
+Here are some things to consider and rules to follow:

-* Efficieny is the number one priority, don't write lazy code.
+Efficieny is the number one priority, don't write lazy code.
 If you see code you think you could improve, then go ahead!

-* Leave comments, completely uncommented code will not get accepted
+Leave comments, completely uncommented code will not get accepted.
+You don't have to comment every single line, but explain what the idea of it is.
+Make sure to comment what parameters are being passed in what register at the top of the function.

+All functions should be named s\<name of stdlib function\>\[additional info\], for example smemset and smemtest 8 for setting 8 bytes at a time.

+All function headers must use stdint for parameters that are not pointers.

+Each function should have it's own directory with it's own name containing a file called make.sh which will compile it into a binary file with the file extension `.o`. make.sh should never link any binaries.

 ### Resources